TongZhou2017/itol.toolkit/README.md

 devtools::install_github("TongZhou2017/itol.toolkit")
 ```

+Please note that in order to use this software, you will need to manually install the required dependencies from Bioconductor.
+A complete list of the necessary packages and installation instructions can be found in the [supplementary materials](https://tongzhou2017.github.io/itol.toolkit/articles/Installation.html#problems-caused-by-dependency-packages).</details>

-If you have installation problems caused by other systems, R versions, or dependency packages, go to [supplementary materials](https://tongzhou2017.github.io/itol.toolkit/articles/Installation.html) for a solution.
+If you encounter any issues during the installation process, such as problems caused by other systems, R versions, or dependency packages, please refer to the [supplementary materials](https://tongzhou2017.github.io/itol.toolkit/articles/Installation.html) for a solution.

 ## Quickstart